RevivoZ/2D-Shooting-Game/README.md

 # Chat-Room
-Online-Multiplayer 2D Shooing Game Engine.
+Online-Multiplayer 2D Shooting Game Engine.
 Build with NodeJS, Socket.io, HTML5 Canvas, JavaScript.
 You can create many games with this Game-Engine.
 <br>
 - Player Movement & Shooting using W,S,A,D Keys and mouse